Menersar/GVSCoaster/README.md

 ## Setup for MQTT Connection (for the Galvanic Vestibular Stimulation (GVS))

 ### Required (for connection with local MQTT-Broker):
-- Install Mosquitto MQTT broker on a local PC (found under \Project\_Mosquitto MQTT Broker).
+- Install Mosquitto MQTT broker on a local PC (found under \Sources\_Mosquitto MQTT Broker).
-- Replace the "mosquitto.conf" in the mosquitto installation folder with the "mosquitto.conf" file (found under \Project\_Mosquitto MQTT Broker).
+- Replace the "mosquitto.conf" in the mosquitto installation folder with the "mosquitto.conf" file (found under \Sources\_MosquittoMQTTBroker).
 - Run the Command Prompt as administrator and type "net start mosquitto" to start the mosquitto MQTT broker locally ("net stop mosquitto" to stop).

 ### Nice to have for monitoring of the MQTT messages:
-- Install MQTT.fx (found under \Project\_MQTT fx).
+- Install MQTT.fx (found under \Sources\_MQTTFx).
 - Click on the options icon, if installed on the same computer as the MQTT broker, set the Broker Adress to "127.0.0.1" and the Port to "1883".
 - Click on Connect.
 - Now you are able to Subscribe and Publish to Topics.